mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 !
 The Artifact name (`-n`) must correspond to the name stated *inside* the root file system at `/etc/mender/artifact_info`, so make sure to change both places if you are modifying it.

 !!!
 If you would like to generate a signed Artifact, simply add the `-k` option with the path to your *private key*.
-In our example above, the full command would be `mender-artifact write rootfs-image -t beaglebone -n release-1 -u core-image-base-beaglebone-modified.ext4 -o core-image-base-beaglebone-signed.mender -k priv.pem`.
+In our example above, the full command would be `mender-artifact write rootfs-image -t beaglebone -n release-1 -u core-image-base-beaglebone-modified.ext4 -o core-image-base-beaglebone-signed.mender -k private.key`.

 After deploying this Artifact with Mender and rebooting, your configuration changes will be in effect!